 Reminder... a UPS is a UPS...
 Not a Surge Protector.

-If sensitive equipment is important enough to warrant a UPS system, then the UPS warrants being protected by a properly designed High Quality, High Performance surge protective device (SPD).
+If sensitive equipment is important enough to warrant a UPS system, the UPS warrants being protected by a properly designed High Quality, High Performance surge protective device (SPD).

 10-Mode, Surge BerrierTM and the Advantage® Series design, features, safety and Warranty are second to none.
 These unique SPDs lead the industry.
 Advanced Frequency Responsive CircuitryTM protects against multiple surge types found in the harshest environments.